 2014-15 University Theatre Performances

-Performance dates are November 5-8, 2014 at 7:30 pm in the UW-Manitowoc University Theatre.
+Performance dates for the fall play are November 5-8, 2014 at 7:30 pm in the UW-Manitowoc University Theatre.
 Tickets are available in advance from the Administrative Services Office (Monday-Friday 8 a.m. to 4:30 p.m.) or at the door.
 General admission is $8, seniors and students are $6.
 UW-Manitowoc students can attend for free with ID.

 Dog Sees God: Confessions of a Teenage Blockhead